Noncommutative Motives I: A Universal Characterization of the Motivic Stable Homotopy Theory of Schemes: Preliminaries I: Higher Category Theory

+\begin{remark} The condition $(iii)$ in the Proposition \ref{cg} is equivalent to the existence of an $\alpha$-compact generator for some regular cardinal $\alpha$, not necessarily the same as $\kappa$.
+For the if direction, by definition, if $\C$ has a $\kappa$-compact generator, then it provides a $\kappa$-generating family with a single element.
+Conversely, if $\mathcal{E}=\{E_i\}_{i\in I}$ is a $\kappa$-generating family with multiple objects, by the hypothesis $(i)$, the sum $\coprod_{i\in I}E_i$ exists in $\C$ and is an $\alpha$-compact generator of $\C$ for some $\alpha$ a regular cardinal (let $\gamma= max\{\kappa, card(I)\}$ and choose $\alpha$ satifying the condition described in \ref{nc1accessibility}). \end{remark}

-\begin{remark} In \cite{lurie-ha}, the author provides a proof of this proposition using a stronger version of our third condition, namely, the object $X$ is required to be such that for any $Y\in \C$, if $\pi_0(Map(X,Y))=0$ then $Y$ is a zero object.
-Of course, if $X$ verifies this condition, then it verifies our condition $(iii)$.
+\begin{remark} The statement given in \cite[1.4.4.2]{lurie-ha} is somewhat different from ours, namely because the notion of compact generator therein is stronger.
+More precisely, an object $X$ there is said to be a $\kappa$-compact generator if it is $\kappa$-compact and such that for any $Y\in \C$, if $\pi_0(Map(X,Y))=0$ then $Y$ is a zero object.
+Of course, if $X$ verifies this condition, the family $\mathcal{E}=\{X\}$ verifies our condition $(iii)$.
 However, the converse is not necessarily true for the same $X$ and the same cardinal.
 If $X$ is a $\kappa$-generator in our sense, then the infinite coproduct $\coprod_{n\in \mathbb{Z}} \Sigma^n X$ is a generator in the sense of \cite[1.4.4.2]{lurie-ha} but a priori it will only be $\kappa'$-compact for some cardinal $\kappa'\geq \kappa$.

 Our version is needed to match the familiar results coming from the classical theory of compact generators in triangulated categories.
 Following Neeman \cite{Neeman-triangulatedcategories}, we recall that an object $X$ in a triangulated category $T$ is said to be \emph{compact} if it commutes with infinite coproducts.
 Moreover, a collection of objects $\mathcal{E}$ in $T$ is said to \emph{generate} $T$ if its right-orthogonal complement $\mathcal{E}^{\bot}:=\{ A \in Ob(T): Hom_T(E[n],A)=0 ,\forall n\in \mathbb{Z}, \forall E\in \mathcal{E}\}$ consists only of zero objects in $T$.
-Finally, an object $X$ is said to be a \emph{compact generator} if it is compact and the set $\mathcal{E}=\{X\}$ generates $T$.
+Again, $\mathcal{E}$ is said to be a \emph{family of compact generators of $T$ in the sense of Neeman} if it generates $T$ and each $E\in \mathcal{E}$ is compact in the sense of triangulated categories.
+Finally, an object $X$ is said to be a \emph{compact generator of $T$} if it is compact and the set $\mathcal{E}=\{X\}$ generates $T$.